radiac/django-tagulous/docs/contributing.rst

 Tox will also generate a ``coverage`` HTML report.

-You can also use ``detox`` to run the tests concurrently, although you will need to run ``tox report`` again afterwards to generate the coverage report.
+You can also use ``detox`` to run the tests concurrently, although you will need to run ``tox -e report`` again afterwards to generate the coverage report.

 Most Tagulous python modules have corresponding test modules, with test classes which subclass ``tests.lib.TagTestManager``.
 They use test apps defined under